Dementia: Huntington's disease

 Huntington's disease is a neurodegenerative disease caused by mutations in a single gene HTT, that encodes for huntingtin protein.
-Symptoms include cognitive impairment and this usually declines further into dementia.
+Symptoms include cognitive impairment that usually declines further into dementia.
+Other symptoms include chorea (jerky movements), memory lapses, depression, stumbling and clumsiness, mood swings, and behavior changes such as impulsivity and irritability that can become more aggressive in later stages.